PaperMC/velocitypowered.com/docs/developers/dependencies.md

 ### Plugin dependencies

-Adding a dependency on another plugin is done with the `@Plugin` annotation on your main class.
+Adding a dependency on another plugin is done with the `@Plugin` annotation in your main class.
 Let's revisit that briefly:

 ```java
 @Plugin(id = "myfirstplugin", name = "My Plugin", version = "0.1.0")